 Let me tell you how you can painlessly find out your bra size once and for all:

-Your cup is the the difference between your band measurement (after adding ease) and cup measurement.
+Your cup is the the difference between your under bust measurement and cup measurement.
 Ex.
-If your bust is 34 and band is 30, your cup is D
+If your bust is 33 and under bust is 29, your cup is D

 Our bodies are always changing and fluctuating, it is nice to measure once every six months to make sure you are wearing the correct bra size!